Piotr1215/katacoda-scenarios/treafik-3.0/step2/step2.md

 # OpenTelemetry Integration with Traefik 3.0 📊

-Let's adjust our setup to resolve the port conflicts and address the localhost issue:
+Let's set up our environment with the correct port configurations:

 1. Stop and remove the existing whoami container: